What we do

 We support families with the best possible guidance and information

-Through our Fledgings shop we sell disability products and equipment that make life a bit easier for a parent and more fulfilling for their child.
+Our Fledglings shop sells toys, clothing and sensory products that make life a bit easier for a parent and more fulfilling for their child.

 We bring families together to support each other

-We support local and national groups in their work bringing parents carers together for practical and emotional support.
+We help local and national groups in their work bringing parents carers together for practical and emotional support.

-Our offices across the UK organise family fun days and outings so parents can make new friends and socialise.
+Our offices across the UK organise family fun days and outings, giving parents and kids the chance to make new friends.

 We help families to campaign, volunteer and fundraise to improve life for themselves and others

-We are a force for change and campaign with families to remove the barriers they face every day and conduct research so we understand the scale of the issues families face.
+We campaign with families to remove the barriers they face every day and conduct research so we understand the scale of the issues families face.

-We support the development of parent carer participation, a process in which parents work together with professionals to make improvements to local services.
+We are the Department for Education's parent carer participation delivery partner in England, helping parents work together with professionals to make improvements to local services.